ILR-Stuttgart/old-french-lemmatization-tools/README.md

 + FRANTEXT
 + Cattex (BFM)
 + Penn Treebank
++ Achim Stein's Tree Tagger tagset (trained on the NCA)

 If you need to add another tagset, take a look at the files in the [maps](./maps) subdirectory and add a further .tsv file mapping your